 Fireworks on the Northern Beaches

-Can’t be bothered traipsing into the city to watch the fireworks, and want something a little closer to home?
+Can’t be bothered trekking into the city to watch the fireworks and want something a little closer to home?
 Then head to Sydney’s Northern Beaches, where there will be 9pm fireworks at Manly, Dee Why, Frenchs Forest and Bayview.
 Plus, Bayview is also doing midnight fireworks too!

-This is a great option if you really want the kids to see fireworks, but they really aren’t fussed about seeing them over Sydney Harbour.
+This is an excellent option if you want the kids to see fireworks, but they aren’t fussed about seeing them over Sydney Harbour.
 Pack a picnic and enjoy an evening surrounded by lots of other families.

 - Manly: 9pm